Can I Use Student Loans To Pay My Rent?

 Dependent childcare costs

-Before you spend student loan funds, ask yourself if what you’re buying is necessary for you to live and continue your education.
-Paying rent is a necessity.
+Before you spend student loan funds, ask yourself if what you’re buying is necessary for you to live and continue your higher education.

 Travel for leisure